Thank you for your interest in becoming a Registered Practitioner with the RJC.

 Upon receipt of your Registration Application, you will be provided with a copy of the RJC's Registered Practitioner Application Guidance.
 This document includes applicant guidance and evidence requirements against each indicator.

-Once you have gathered your evidence you will need to submit your portfolio for assessment.
-Your assessor will review the documentation provided and may contact you to request additional evidence, or to arrange a suitable time to discuss the evidence provided.
+Once you have gathered your evidence, you will need to submit your portfolio for assessment.
+Your assessor will review the documentation provided and may contact you to request additional evidence or to arrange a suitable time to discuss the evidence provided.
 Once the assessment process is completed, your assessor will provide you with feedback on whether your application for registration has been successful.
-If you are awarded Registered status, you will be added to our Practice Register and you will receive you Registered Practitioner certificate and logos.
-If your application is unsuccessful, we will tell you why this is the case.
+If you are awarded Registered status, you will be added to our Practice Register and you will receive your Registered Practitioner certificate and logos.
+If your application is unsuccessful, we will explain in detail why this is the case.

-The cost of Registration will depend on your application route.
-Your Registration fee will be calculated using the following fee structure:
+The cost of Assessment will depend on your application route.
+Your Assessment fee will be calculated using the following fee structure: